 Object Story and Significance:

 This bronze Laughing Buddha sculpture was an iconic piece of interior decor at the Savoy Inn, a Chinese restaurant that Edward Lim Hong opened in Freeport, Long Island in 1933.
-Wear on the big toe of the left foot, where the otherwise dulled bronze patina is a shiny gold, suggests that customers may have rubbed it regularly for good luck over the 40 years or so that the restaurant was in business.
+Over the 40+ years that the Savoy Inn was in business, customers rubbed the Buddha’s big toe for good luck, polishing the figure’s otherwise aged patina to a bright gold in that one spot.
 The provenance of the Laughing Buddha is uncertain, but a promotional postcard printed for the restaurant, shown below, claims that it was originally from Lung Shan Temple in Hong Kong, and over 200 years old.

 There seemed to exist some ties between Freeport industry and China, perhaps forged during wartime.
 This included Freeport’s Columbian Bronze Corporation, whose foundry was contracted by China to produce marine equipment as late as 1949.
 Chinese dignitaries such as General Peter Mow and Dr. C. F. Hsia, both delegates to the UN, were reported to have dined at the Savoy Inn in 1949, as did Madame Chiang Kai-shek and the representatives of 60 Chinese organizations in the New York Metropolitan area at a luncheon organized by the Chinese Consolidated Benevolent Association in 1952.

 This Laughing Buddha, along with the postcards and menu shown below, helps MOCA illustrate and tell a fascinating local story of adaptation, as Chinese Americans built lives and opened Chinese restaurants not only concentrated in urban Chinatowns but that also fanned out across disparate communities in the United States.